open-cluster-management-io/policy-collection/community/README.md

 - Run the following command to set up the operator and service account that runs the controller on your cluster: `kubectl apply -f deploy/`

 ### Policy consumers on operator hub
 Some policy consumers are packaged as [operators](https://coreos.com/operators/) and are available on the [Operator hub](https://operatorhub.io/).
-These consumers can simply be deployed by creating a policy with child [configuration policies](https://github.com/open-cluster-management/config-policy-controller) to handle the install.
+These consumers can simply be deployed by creating a policy with child [configuration policies](https://github.com/open-cluster-management/config-policy-controller) to handle the installation.
 The configuration policies might include the following information:
 - A namespace to deploy the operator on, if necessary
 - A ClusterServiceVersion with install capabilities to install the operator from the operator hub
 - A OperatorGroup